Gail Reinking, Director / Lead Teacher

 Tracey Heller, Assistant Teacher

-Tracey, who is in her second year as Assistant Teacher at LPK, may be a newer addition to our staff, but she is not new to the LPK community.
+Tracey, who is in her third year as Assistant Teacher at LPK, may be a newer addition to our staff, but she is not new to the LPK community.
 Her youngest son (of three) is an LPK alumnus.
 Indeed, it was Tracey’s time as an LPK parent that launched a second career for her, into preschool education.
 Prior to starting her family, Tracey earned a Bachelors and Masters degree from the University of Maryland, College Park and worked for a research firm in Rockville.
 But when her youngest son started Kindergarten, Tracey went to work for the Howard County Recreation and Parks “My First School” preschool program.
 She enjoyed the job so much that she took on a 90-hour certification in Early Childhood Education at Howard Community College.
 From there, Tracey spent two years as the lead teacher of a two-year-old class in Ijamsville.

 Tracey is active in the local community.
 She has taught second-grade religious education at St. Michael’s Church, she has served as PTA president at Lisbon Elementary School, and she has served as PTSA president at Glenwood Middle School.